MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugadvanced3-getsourcefileinformationwide.md

+#### DEBUG_SRCFILE_SYMBOL_TOKEN

+Returns a token representing the specified source file on a source server.
+This token can be passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545430">FindSourceFileAndToken</a> to retrieve information about the file.
+The token is returned to the <i>Buffer</i> buffer as an array of bytes.
+The size of this token is a reflection of the size of the SrcSrv token.

+#### DEBUG_SRCFILE_SYMBOL_TOKEN_SOURCE_COMMAND_WIDE

+Queries a source server for the command to extract the source file from source control.
+This includes the name of the executable file and its command-line parameters.
+The command is returned to the <i>Buffer</i> buffer as a Unicode string.

 ### -param SourceFile [in]

 Specifies the source file whose information is being requested.
 The source file is looked up on all the source servers in the source path.